berttejeda/bert.lessons/README.md

 # How to use these interactive documents

-For every lesson, you'll notice that as you scroll down the lesson material, a [terminal](https://github.com/xtermjs/xterm.js/) window should appear, allowing you the opportunity to practice live commands against a sandboxed environment.
+For every lesson, you'll notice that as you scroll down the lesson material, a [terminal](https://github.com/xtermjs/xterm.js/) window will appear, allowing you the opportunity to practice live commands against a sandboxed environment.

 You need only click a sample commands to send the input directly to the terminal for execution.